mvanwinkleias/blog_posts/2023-07-09-git_environment_setup/2023-07-09-setting_up_git_accounts.md

 ## ~/src/git layout

-One of the first things I do when I'm bootstraping a git environment is make a directory structure like this, sometimes using symbolic links to specify which SSH identity should be used by default for that forge.
+One of the first things I do when I'm bootstraping a git environment is make a directory structure like this.
+Sometimes I use symbolic links to specify which SSH identity should be used by default for that forge.